-For taxable years beginning after December 31, 2012, recently enacted legislation is scheduled to impose a 3.8% tax on the "net investment income" of certain U.S. citizens and residents, and on the undistributed "net investment income" of certain estates and trusts.
+For taxable years beginning after December 31, 2012, an additional 3.8% tax applies to the "net investment income" of certain U.S. citizens and residents, and on the undistributed "net investment income" of certain estates and trusts.
 Among other items, "net investment income" would generally include gross income from interest and net gain from the disposition of property, such as the notes, less certain deductions.
-Prospective investors are urged to consult their own tax advisors with respect to the tax consequences of this recent legislation.
+Prospective investors are urged to consult their own tax advisors with respect to this additional tax.